amane-katagiri/cosharet/README.md

 *COOL IMAGE*

-1. Open the [link](https://cosharet.pages.dev/share?text=Share%20from%20cosharet%20%F0%9F%98%8E&url=https://github.com/amane-katagiri/cosharet&hashtags=cosharet,test) on your favorite site.
+1. Open the [link](https://cosharet.pages.dev/#text=Share%20from%20cosharet%20%F0%9F%98%8E&url=https://github.com/amane-katagiri/cosharet&hashtags=cosharet,test) on your favorite site.
 1. Select or add a fediverse instance you want to share from.
 1. Click share button to open share page on your instance.

 ### Create share link

-Install link [https://cosharet.pages.dev/share?text=text you want to share 😎&url=https://example.com/&hashtags=hashtag,with,comma,separation](https://cosharet.pages.dev/share?text=text%20you%20want%20to%20share%20%F0%9F%98%8E&url=https%3A%2F%2Fexample.com%2F&hashtags=hashtag,with,comma,separation) to your site.
+Install link [https://cosharet.pages.dev/#text=text you want to share 😎&url=https://example.com/&hashtags=hashtag,with,comma,separation](https://cosharet.pages.dev/#text=text%20you%20want%20to%20share%20%F0%9F%98%8E&url=https%3A%2F%2Fexample.com%2F&hashtags=hashtag,with,comma,separation) to your site.

 - `text`: Text you want to share 😎 (must be encoded: `text%20you%20want%20tp%20share%20%F0%9F%98%8E`)
 - `url`: Url you want to share with (must be encoded: `https%3A%2F%2Fexample.com%2F`)
 - `hashtags`: Hashtags you want share (must be split with comma: `hashtag,with,comma,separation`)

+You can also pass parameters via query(`?...`).

 ### Run cosharet on local